 Use scissors with a very sharp tip.
 With fake fur, you cannot mark on the front of the fabric.
 And you will be cutting from the back as well.
 There is a great probability of cutting out the fur fibers more than they should be when pattern pieces are being cut- this is for fake fur with long fibers.
 This results in a shaved look which is obviously what you do not want.

-Using your fingers remove the fur fibers out of your cutting line, and then cut only the backing.
-That too making small snips.
+Using your hands remove the fur fibers out of your cutting line, and then cut only the backing.
+That too, making small snips.

 Another important thing is not to cut more than one layer of fabric at once